-The Latin script is derived from the Greek alphabet, as is the Cyrillic script.
+The Latin script1 is derived from the Greek alphabet2, as is the Cyrillic script.
 The Greek alphabet is in turn derived from the Phoenician alphabet which dates back to the mid-11th century BC and is itself based on older scripts.
 This explains why Latin, Cyrillic and Greek share some letters.

-The Latin script originated in Italy in the 7th Century BC.
-The original letters were: A, B, C, D, E, F, Z, H, I, K, L, M, N, O, P, Q, R, S, T, V and X. There were only upper case letters with serifs.
+The Latin alphabet originated in Italy in the 7th Century BC.
+The original letters were: A, B, C, D, E, F, Z, H, I, K, L, M, N, O, P, Q, R, S, T, V and X. There were only upper case letters.

-G developed from C and J from I. V and U split and a ligature of VV became W. Languages added new letters, for example þ (thorn) for Scandinavian languages, borrowed from the runic alphabet.
-Letters were often combined to form ligatures, for example æ (from a and e, in e.g. Danish and Norwegian) or ß (from Gothic s and z, in German).
+G developed from C and J from I. V and U split and a ligature of VV became W. Languages added new letters, for example b (thorn) for Scandinavian languages, borrowed from the runic alphabet.
+Letters were often combined to form ligatures, (for example, æ from a and e in Danish and Norwegian) or ß (from Gothic s and z, in German).
 The current basic set is: A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y and Z.

 The Latin script is alphabetic - there are letters for both consonants and vowels.
 Some languages, such as Esperanto, use it phonemically, so that sounds are represented in a systematic way; other languages, such as English, use it so that other aspects, such as etymology, are represented.
+For example, the spelling of night connects it with German Nacht, although gh is no longer pronounced.

-The Latin script exists in both upper and lower case forms.
-There may be little visual similarity between a letter's upper and lower case form, for example, A and a.
+Letters of the Latin script now exist in upper and lower case forms.
+There may be little visual similarity between a letter's upper and lower case forms, for example, A and a.